bravetechnologycoop/BraveButtons/README.md

 then it is not necessary to create a new numbered version.
 In this case you can skip step 1 and skip making a new tag during step 2.
 This is essentially redeploying an older version with new config.

+1. check the deployment ClickUp Task for any comments or SubTasks that could affect these deployment steps.

 1. on your local machine, in the `BraveButtons` repository:

    1. pull the latest code ready for release: `git checkout master && git pull origin master`